 The National Park Service forecasts the timing of the peak blooms.
 The peak occurs when 70% of the Yoshino cherry tree blossoms are open.
 The first forecast is usually announced in early March and then adjusted as needed due to weather patterns.

 In our experience, it’s better to arrive toward the end of March or early April if your focus is to see cherry blossoms at the Tidal Basin.
 If you visit in March, check our guide to March Events in Northern Virginia for more fun local activities.

 These websites track the progress of the cherry blossoms:

 - National Park Service Bloom Watch reveals their predictions in early March.

 - Bloom Watch, a page of the Cherry Blossom Festival site is updated with the changing predictions.

 - Cherry Blossom Watch: an independent site focused on the Tidal Basin blooms

 - Capital Weather Gang: The weather forecasters of the Washington Post are often more accurate in their bloom predictions, and they update frequently on changing weather patterns.

-- Blossom Cam: Track progress of the blossoms from several spots around the Tidal Basin.
+- Blossom Cam: Track the progress of the blossoms from several spots around the Tidal Basin.

 In addition to the Cherry Blossom Festival events in Washington DC, many parks, historic sites, and businesses offer cherry blossom related specials and activities.
-Two tasty options are drinks at the Cherry Blossom Pop-up bar in Washington DC, and a scoop of Cherry Blossom Gelato at Dolci Gelati in Old Town Alexandria.
+For example, Dolci Gelati in Old Town Alexandria offers a scoop of Cherry Blossom Gelato.

 A Cherry Blossom-Filled Neighborhood in Kenwood Maryland